What Is a Nursing Home Abuse Lawyer?

-- Discovery: During the discovery phase, your lawyer and the defendant’s lawyer will investigate and collect evidence to support their claims.
-A nursing home abuse lawyer can strengthen your case during the discovery phase by continuing to collect and organize information, such as witness testimonies or a defendant’s history of abuse or neglect.
+- Discovery: Both parties will investigate and collect evidence to support their claims.
+A nursing home abuse lawyer will collect information such as witness testimonies and the defendant’s past cases of abuse.

 - Mediation: Each side presents their evidence to the other and mediation begins.
 Through mediation, the lawyers will try to resolve the case without going to trial with help from a third party (such as a judge).

-- Settlement: Most nursing home abuse and neglect lawsuits end in out-of-court settlements reached through mediation.
+- Settlement: Most nursing home abuse and neglect lawsuits resolve in settlements during mediation.
 Your lawyer will work to negotiate the highest possible amount of compensation based on the available evidence.

 - Trial: If you and your lawyers do not believe a fair settlement amount was offered, you can reject the agreement.
 The case may then go to trial.
 Your lawyer will represent you in court, presenting the evidence to a judge and jury.
 They can also help you file an appeal if needed.